MaterializeInc/materialize/doc/user/content/concepts/views.md

 ```

 Once indexed, queries within that cluster can use the index to access already
-up-to-date view results from memory; i.e., they comutationally free.
+up-to-date view results from memory; i.e., they are comutationally free.
 See
 [Indexes and views](#indexes-and-views) for more information.

 See also: